nonsalant/lazy-modal/README.md

     <?php include 'path/to/my-modal.html'; ?>
 </lazy-modal>
 ```
-(See the examples/ssr-demo.php file for a complete example.)
+(See the examples/ssr-demo.php file for a working example.)